OKit-Scripts-Projects/DSM.Customizations/App.Debian-Chroot.md

 SSH to your dsm, and input those commands below

 0. `/var/packages/debian-chroot/scripts/start-stop-status start # Start Command`
-1. `chroot /volume1/\@appstore/debian-chroot/var/chroottarget /bin/bash # Chroot In Command`
+1. `chroot /volume2/\@appstore/debian-chroot/var/chroottarget /bin/bash # Chroot In Command, change volume2 to yours exact volume

-(`/volume1` should replced by your own application storage volume number)
+(`/volume2` should replced by your own application storage volume number)

 Now, you are in debian-chroot.